Fullerton's community Christmas tree honors loved ones lost to opioids

 The visitors may be from all different walks of life, but they have one thing in common: They have lost a child to opioids.

-"We're sadly in a club that we never asked to be part of," explains Adrienne Arellano, whose daughter Addilyne died from an opioid overdose at age 28 on Father's Day, as she hangs an ornament made with her daughter's picture on the Christmas tree and blows a kiss while swallowing her tears.
+"We're sadly in a club that we never asked to be part of," explained Adrienne Arellano, whose daughter Addilyne died from an opioid overdose at age 28 on Father's Day, as she placed an ornament made with her daughter's picture on the Christmas tree and blew a kiss while swallowing her tears.

 Celebrating Christmas just months after Addilyne's death seemed unthinkable to Arellano until she learned about the memorial Christmas tree dedicated to those who died from fentanyl poisoning.